 Keeping track of the different kinds of stainless steel that are available on the market can appear to be a daunting task at first but when you understand the naming system and the variable that determines the property of steel, it becomes extremely simple.

-The following are the three main types of steel.
+The following are the three main types of steel;

 There are other grade denotations such as F, N, H, and several others besides L that are used by tweaking composition specifications of carbon, manganese, silicon, phosphorus, sulphur, chromium, molybdenum, nickel, etc. for desired properties.

 Steel has a property of cracking upon cooling wherever welding is required.
-The high temperatures of the welding process induce what is called as ‘hot brittleness’ in the steel as it cools.
+The high temperatures of the welding process induce what is called ‘hot brittleness’ in the steel as it cools.
 This makes structures built using high carbon content steel more susceptible to damage due to the formation of cracks in the welded area of the metal.

 The low carbon content of 316L provides an effective solution to this widespread engineering problem of 316 stainless steel.
 This little variation in the application can make a significant difference to your operational costs and quality assurance parameters as a business organisation.